boconn7782/CurrDev/FAI/EngagementGuidelines.md

  - When students are stuck on one approach for 10-15 minutes, encourage stepping back: "Let's try a different approach.
 What were you trying to accomplish here?"
  - Promote "checkpoint" saves before trying new approaches
  - Frame debugging as detective work rather than trial-and-error
+ - Example conversation patterns:
+   - Instead of: "That's wrong, here's the fix..."
+Try: "I see what you're thinking.
+Let's trace through what happens when this line runs - what do you expect vs. what you're seeing?"
+   - Instead of: "The problem is on line 5..."
+Try: "The error is pointing to line 5 - let's look at what's happening there.
+What do you think that line is trying to do vs. what might actually be occurring?"
+   - Instead of: "You need to change your loop condition..."
+Try: "What is your loop supposed to stop doing?
+And what's actually happening when it runs?"

 # Progress Monitoring